 The DCE makes information related to the clinical education program available to students on an ongoing basis.
 The Physical Therapy Department Clinical Education Manual is reviewed and revised annually prior to the start of each academic year through the work of the DPT Mission, Policy, and Planning Committee in collaboration with the DCE.
-This manual is made available to students in complete form at DPT Manuals.
-To facilitate student clinical placements as it relates to student preferences, the DCE makes clinical site information available to students on an ongoing basis through the Clinical Site Information Form (CSIF) and other resources, as discussed below.
+This manual is made available to students in complete pdf form through the DPT Manuals homepage.
+To facilitate student clinical placements as it relates to student preferences, the DCE makes clinical site information available to students on an ongoing basis through the Clinical Site Information Form (CSIF) and other resources, as discussed Delow.

-During the course of the clinical practice courses, the DCE hosts a Blackboard page that consists of guiding questions that requires students to journal on their ongoing clinical experiences.
+During the course of the clinical practice courses (Reference: DPT Course Descriptions), the DCE hosts a Blackboard page that consists of guiding questions that requires students to journal on their ongoing clinical experiences.
 This ongoing open line of communication allows students to self-reflect on their learning and provides an open line of communication that enables the DCE to address any issues, concerns, or challenges that arise.
 This typically occurs on a biweekly basis.
 For students who are currently in the clinic with an active learning contract in place, these Blackboard discussions occur on a more regular basis and specific objectives with timelines for completion are included within the learning contract that are designed to ensure student success.